sylvinho81/Data-Engineering-Code-Challenge/SOLUTION.md

 - check null values
 - check that a value is in a specific range so for example price can not be negative
 - check that the date has the format YYYY-MM-DD
+  I assumed that we want to filter those dates that don't match that format but we could transform the other ones into that format before applying the filtering or after checking which ones are invalids.
+In order to transform the dates I just have implemented this function: [transform_dates](spark_jobs/utils/dates.py)

 Based on a rule mapping it can be defined new Classes for validations and configure it in the yaml configuration file.